zircleUI/github-trending-plus/README.md

 # github-trending-plus
-WIP // An alternative Github trending UI using zircle-ui
+An alternative Github trending UI using zircle-ui
+## ❗️This is yet an alpha project.